 This policy outlines the underlying philosophy, purpose, nature, organisation and management of pupil behaviour at Braywood.
-It is a working document designed to enhance the development of positive relationships between children, adults working in schools, parents and other members of the wider school community underpinned by our vision.
+It is a working document designed to enhance the development of positive relationships between children, adults working in schools, parents and other members of the wider school community.